gehl-institute/pldp/README.md

 ## How to Use the Protocol

 The PLDP provides a standard way of documenting the data collected through public life surveys.
-Therefore, the first step is to plan a survey.
+Therefore, the first step is to conduct a survey.

-### Plan a Survey
+### Conduct a Survey

 Public Life Surveys can be used to measure social and physical elements of public life.
-We've created tools to help you measure elements such as: people moving, social space, building facade activation.
+We've created tools to help you measure elements such as: people moving, social space, and building facade activation.
 You'll find templates for 9 different surveys in [Survey Templates](/Survey%20Templates).

 Guides (in English and Spanish) for conducting a survey can be found in [Survey Guides](/Survey%20Guides).

 ### Compile Your Data

 The PLDP provides guidance for compiling your data in a standard format so that it can be compared with other datasets.
 You can find spreadsheet templates and detailed instructions in [Public Life Data Protocol](Public%20Life%20Data%20Protocol).

-## Share Your Results

 ## Contributing